 It’s in Their Genes

 Simply put, hamsters just really love to run.
 This is the main reason why hamster wheels are always present in the needs section of a hamster supply list.
 Hamster wheels are especially helpful to hamsters in captivity since their cages limit their running space and this is where the wheels come in.
 They provide the basic health necessity of hammies which is exercise.

 Using a hamster wheel will keep your hamster happy and devoid of boredom since it is also its way of playing around.
 It can also prevent possible mental problems such as cage rage and severe aggression.

-Studies have shown that hamsters which don’t get enough play time at a young age suffer weak coping mechanisms to outside stress factors when they grow older.
+Studies have shown that hamsters who don’t get enough playtime at a young age suffer weak coping mechanisms to outside stress factors when they grow older.
 Hamsters are known to get a low immune system whenever they get stressed.